peterhinch/micropython-micropower/README.md

     pyb.standby()
 ```

+A comparison of the current waveform presented above with that recorded by @moose shows virtually identical
+behaviour for the first 180mS as the Pyboard boots up.
+There is then a period of some 230mS until power is
+applied to the peripherals where the board continues to draw some 60mA: compilation of imported modules
+to byte code is likely to be responsible for the bulk of this energy usage.
+The code which performs the power
+control and the reading and transmission of data is responsible for about a third of the total energy use.

 ## Use case 2: Displaying data on an e-paper screen

 A more computationally demanding test involved updating an epaper display with the following script